orstavik/JoiEvents/docs/1d2_composedEvents/2c_WhatIs_SlottedEvents.md

  * separates between a) slotted event listeners and b) event listeners that are associated with elements inside a shadowRoot, and
  * is necessary for both `composed: true` and `composed: false` events.

+## Discussion: can slotted events also bounce?

+Can slotted events also bounce, ie. be queued to propagate *after* or *before* the original event?

+   The problem is defaultActions.
+How should that be interpreted?

+demo 1: set up a web comp that gets slotted in a `<a href>`. this web comp puts the `<a href>` inside a `<details> <summary>`.
+The link from the lightDOM should set the defaultAction first.

+demo 2: set up a web comp with a `<details> <summary>`.
+It gets slotted in a `<h1>`.
+But, outside in the lightDOM, the web comp is wrapped inside an `<a href>`.
+The summary from the shadowDOM should hold set the defaultAction first.

+Running slotted events in the flattened DOM structure seems hard to avoid.
+Slotted events are not associated with composed: true or false; on the contrary, they are explicitly both composed: true and false.
+So, it might make sense that they cannot bounce, as they have nothing to do with composed: true.

+Slotted events can't bounce?

 ## References

  *